cbouy/bokehmol/README.md

 ## [TODO]

-- find out how to use the files built by `bokeh build`...
+- use bokehmol.min.js url if not dev mode

 **bokehmol** provides custom extensions that help plotting molecules with the [Bokeh](https://docs.bokeh.org/) library.